 The Wilson Barn is a nearly 100-year-old structure on the site of a dairy farm that was founded in 1847.
 The Barn hosts community events on the nearby grounds.

 Arts & Culture

 The cultural fiber of Livonia is alive and thriving.
 Music and the Arts are celebrated and embraced.
 The Livonia Symphony Orchestra (LSO) was formed (then called the Oakway Symphony Orchestra) in 1973 and is still going strong.
 The LSO performs a full concert series and special events including the classics, Broadway and movie musicals, and a pop repertoire.

 The Livonia Civic Chorus is also an active group in the community.
 In addition to various performances throughout the City, the Chorus stages annual spring and winter holiday performances, much to the delight of their enthusiastic fans.

-Music From the Heart, our Summer Concert Series, runs Thursdays through July and August on the campus of Livonia City Hall.
+Music From the Heart, our Summer Concert Series, runs Thursdays through July and August on the lawn of the Kirksey Recreation Center.
 Visitors are invited to put on their dancing shoes , bring a chair/blanket and enjoy the music!
-Call (734) 466-2540 for dates and times.
+Call (734) 466-2900 for dates and times.
 Brown Bag Lunch concerts are performed in the atrium at the Robert and Janet Bennett Civic Center Library.